corda/corda-runtime-os/applications/tools/p2p-test/app-simulator/README.md

 ### Sender mode

-In this mode, the tool will generate messages to the topic p2p will process them from (`p2p.out`).
+In this mode, the tool will generate messages to the topic the p2p layer will process them from (`p2p.out`).
 You can customise the topic messages will be sent to using the CLI argument `--send-topic`, e.g.:
 ```
 java -jar applications/tools/p2p-test/app-simulator/build/bin/corda-app-simulator-5.0.0.0-SNAPSHOT.jar --kafka ~/Desktop/kafka.properties --simulator-config ~/Desktop/simulator.conf --send-topic my.topic
 ```